 Typical Course Length

-The MBA Engineering Management professional masters within Aberystwyth Business School focusses on engineering systems and the management of engineering and technology-based systems.
-Candidates will undertake modules in forensic engineering analysis and management, quality systems, project management and supply chain systems.
-Candidates will complete a substantial engineering management report at the end of their studies that is focussed on providing value added improvements within their companies.
+The MBA Professional Masters in Engineering Management at Aberystwyth Business School focuses on engineering systems and the management of engineering and technology-based systems.
+You will undertake modules in forensic engineering analysis and management, quality systems, project management and supply chain systems.
+Candidates will complete a substantial engineering management report at the end of their studies that is focused on providing value added improvements within their companies.

-The professional MBA programmes focus on developing and enhancing your current academic and managerial skills.
-An important objective is to provide leading edge analytical training in the latest strategic managerial and organisational developments in both the public and private sectors.
-You will collect and analyse relevant information across a range of areas pertaining to given scenarios and situations, synthesise the information into a form appropriate for evaluation of alternative solutions and subsequent decision making, and engage with people from different cultural backgrounds in order to raise the level of organisational awareness and thinking.
+The Professional MBA programmes focus on developing and enhancing your current academic and managerial skills.
+An important objective is to provide leading-edge analytical training in the latest strategic managerial and organisational developments in both the public and private sectors.
+You will collect and analyse relevant information across a range of areas pertaining to given scenarios and situations, synthesise the information into a form appropriate for the evaluation of alternative solutions and subsequent decision-making, and engage with people from different cultural backgrounds in order to raise the level of organisational awareness and thinking.

-As a student on the Professional Masters' programme, you will study the latest management theory and acknowledged best practice in areas such as leadership, operations, corporate governance and sustainability.
+As a student on the Professional Masters programme, you will study the latest management theory and acknowledged best practice in areas such as leadership, operations, corporate governance and sustainability.
 The programme includes coverage of leadership and organisational behaviour.
-The study of financial analysis and decision making emphasises the use of financial and accounting data to inform and improve strategic decisions and operations.
+The study of financial analysis and decision-making emphasises the use of financial and accounting data to inform and improve strategic decisions and operations.
 The coverage of business economics provides the foundations for business decision-making across a range of functional areas.
-The programmes culminate in the completion of a capstone project aimed at enabling you to apply the theories taught on the programme and to apply them to your place of work and to deliver high impact improvements in your businesses.
+The programmes culminate in the completion of a capstone project enabling you to apply the theories taught on the programme to your place of work to deliver high impact improvements in your businesses.

 Please see the tuition fee pages for current tuition fees.
 Please note that all fees are subject to an annual increase.